When you’re one of those men, you have surgical options to treat your benign prostatic hyperplasia, or BPH.

 - Will I need to have this treatment repeated?

-With newer technologies, doctors can do some procedures with tiny cuts (incisions) or use tube-style instruments that they insert into you.
-These can mean faster recoveries and less pain afterward.
+With newer technologies, doctors can do some minimally invasive procedures with tiny cuts (incisions) or use tube-style instruments that they insert into you.
+These procedures may not treat the symptoms to the same degree or durability as more invasive surgical options, they do have faster recoveries, less pain afterward and have reduced risks.

-Other times, the traditional “open” surgery is needed.
+Other times, the traditional and more invasive surgery may be needed.
 It all depends on your case and what you and your doctor decide is best for you.

-Doctors can choose from these minimally invasive procedures or open surgeries to treat moderate to severe symptoms.
+Doctors can choose from these minimally invasive procedures, endoscopic, or open surgeries to treat moderate to severe symptoms.
 These procedures are also used if tests show that your ability to pee is seriously affected.

 Minimally Invasive Procedures

-Transurethral microwave therapy (TUMT).
-This procedure uses a microwave antenna attached to a flexible tube that your doctor inserts into your bladder.
+- Transurethral microwave therapy (TUMT).
+This noninvasive procedure uses a microwave antenna attached to a flexible tube that your doctor inserts into your bladder.
 The microwave heat kills off excess prostate tissue.

-Transurethral needle ablation (TUNA).
-Your doctor inserts a heated needle into the prostate through the urethra, the tube that carries urine and semen through the penis.
+- Transurethral needle ablation (TUNA).
+This procedure is no longer recommended for the treatment of BPH.
+It is an office-based procedure where your doctor inserts a heated needle into the prostate through the urethra, the tube that carries urine and semen through the penis.
 The heated needle uses radiofrequency waves to heat up and destroy excess cells in the prostate gland.